Men's Kuala Lumpur Open Squash Championships 2013

-The Men's CIMB Kuala Lumpur Open Squash Championships 2013 is the men's edition of the 2013 Kuala Lumpur Open Squash Championships, which is a tournament of the PSA World Tour event International (Prize money : 50 000 $).
-The event took place in Kuala Lumpur in Malaysia from 28 March to 31 March.
+The Men's CIMB Kuala Lumpur Open Squash Championships 2013 was the men's edition of the 2013 Kuala Lumpur Open Squash Championships, a tournament of the PSA World Tour event International (Prize money : 50 000 $).
+The event took place in Kuala Lumpur in Malaysia from 28 to 31 March.
 Karim Darwish won his second CIMB Kuala Lumpur Open trophy, beating Mohamed El Shorbagy in the final.

 Prize money and ranking points

 For 2013, the prize purse was $50,000.
 The prize money and points breakdown is as follows: